geekyahmed/meddyblogpress/README.md

 # MeddyBlogPress

-MeddyBlogPress is a node JS based CMS bloggin application which contains a lot of cool features like:
+MeddyBlogPress is a node JS based CMS blogging application built with node JS,express,mongodb and handlebars.It is a very cool web application for bloggers which contains a lot of cool features like:

  1. Login
  2. Register